 - Vanilla: Pure vanilla extract or vanilla bean seeds are essential for flavoring the frosting.

-How to make Blueberry whipped cream
+How to Make Blueberry Frosting

-- Blend with a food processor or hand blender to smooth out the blueberry mixture.
+Sep 2: Blend with a food processor or hand blender to smooth out the blueberry mixture.

 Whip the frosting

-- Mix with an electric mixer on medium-low speed for approx. 2-3 minutes until smooth and firm.
+Step 2: Mix with an electric mixer on medium-low speed for approx. 2-3 minutes until smooth and firm.

-- Use immediately in desserts and cakes, or store in the fridge.
+Enjoy!
+Use immediately in desserts and cakes, or store in the fridge.

 Serving Suggestions